Where Does It Go?

 Have some leftover supplies from that craft project and aren’t quite sure what to do with them?
 Seattle ReCreative is a non-profit organization that promotes creativity, community and art education.

 Urban ArtWorks is another great non-profit that encourages creation of public art.
 They will accept donations of paint and painting supplies.
-Check out their wish list here.

 Paint